railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

 .. todo:: I can't find this button or the action below

-Select a project and open its analytic entries using the :guilabel:`Costs to invoice` button.
-You will find a list of costs that can be invoiced to the client:

-* time worked,

-* expenses reimbursement,

-* purchase of raw materials.
+Select an entry and click :guilabel:`Invoice analytic lines` link on the right of the form.

-You can then invoice the selected lines using the action :guilabel:`Invoice costs`.
+You can then invoice the selected entry by clicking :guilabel:`Create Invoices`.

 Fixed-price contracts invoiced as services are worked
 -----------------------------------------------------